Mayer Steel Pipe (TPE:2020) Current Ratio: 1.57 (As of Dec. 2025) — 11% Above Median

 Mayer Steel Pipe Business Description

-Mayer Steel Pipe Corp is engaged in the steel industry.
-The main business of the company and its divisions are specialized in the manufacture and sale of black steel pipes, galvanized steel pipes, and stainless steel coils for pipes.
-The company has five reportable segments which include the Steel department, Real estate investment department, Investment department, Mineral trade department, and Hotel services department.
-The majority of the revenue comes from the Steel department which is engaged in the production and sales of black steel pipes, zinc-coated steel pipes, and stainless-steel coils for pipes.
+Mayer Steel Pipe Corp operates as a steel pipe manufacturer in Taiwan.
+The primary business of the company and its entities is engaged in the production and sales of black steel pipes, galvanized steel pipes and stainless-steel coils for pipes.
+The company's reportable segments are the Steel Segment, Real Estate Investment Segment, Investment Segment, and Hotel Services Segment.
+The majority of revenue is derived from the Steel department, which focuses on the production and sales of black steel pipes, zinc-coated steel pipes, and stainless-steel coils for Pipes.
 Geographically it generates maximum revenue from Taiwan and the rest from Vietnam, Thailand, and other regions.